optmlclass/PA1_spring2022/readme.md

 # Programming  Assignment 1: Automatic Differentation

 Note: this assignment is complicated!
 Do not start it at the last minute!
-You may want to read over the code to get an understanding of what you should be doing before diving in!
+You may want to read over the code and/or chapter 7 of the course notes to get an understanding of what you should be doing before diving in!

 ## Submission